 How Can Smartwatches Measure Blood Pressure?

-• Why is calibration with a cuff still critical?
+• Why regular calibration with an upper-arm cuff is essential.

-• Whether these tools are practical and safe for older adults.
+• Whether blood pressure tracking on a smartwatch is practical and safe for older adults.

 How Do Smartwatches Measure Blood Pressure?